RU09342-F18/intro-to-embedded-final-project-me/README.md

 A compact car and a wireless controller are made using two MSP430 Launchpads and Bluetooth communication.
 This was done with an MSP430G2553, an MSP430F5529, a potentiometer, two HC-05 Bluetooth modules, and four FS90R servos.

 ## Motivation
-I was primarily motivated to build an RC car that had finer control over a conventional low cost RC car.
+I was primarily motivated to build an RC car that had finer control over a conventional low-cost RC car.
 This included factors such as responsiveness and the number of unique turning radiuses achievable.

 ## Design Criteria
-* Create a "stearing wheel" using a potentiometer on the controller
+* Create a "steering wheel" using a potentiometer on the controller
-* Communicate between the controller and the car over bluetooth
+* Communicate between the controller and the car over Bluetooth
 * Control four servos on the car based on the potentiometer position

 ## Software Implementation
 ### MSP430G2553
 The MSP430G2553 is the board used for the car.
 All the code for this board was written in Code Composer Studio and can be found in the file: receiver_main.c

-This software implementation involved using UART to recevie data from the Bluetooth module and hardware PWM to write various speeds to the left and right motors.
+This software implementation involved using UART to receive data from the Bluetooth module and hardware PWM to write various speeds to the left and right motors.

 ### MSP430F5529
 The MSP430F5529 is the board used for the controller.
 All the code for this board was written in Energia and can be found in the file: transmitter_sketch.ino